Hyperfresh/CAutomator/libraries/index.md

 CAutomator uses other libraries that make parts of the bot work!
 These are the main dependencies CAutomator rely upon.

 ## API Wrapper: [discord.js](https://discord.js.org/)
-Used in: the majority of CAutomator
+Used in the majority of CAutomator.

 ```
    Copyright 2015 - 2021 Amish Shah